 - Students will not be allowed to progress into the practicum until the prerequisites are met.

-- If students do not appear able to meet these criteria, they are encouraged to work closely with their faculty advisor or contact the Advising Coordinator for Community Outreach, Sally Hunter, to plan an alternative educational program.
+- If students do not appear able to meet these criteria, they are encouraged to work closely with their advisor or contact the Advising Coordinator for Community Outreach, Sally Hunter, to plan an alternative educational program.

 - Students must work closely with advisors to ensure that they understand the requirements for progression and that they strictly follow the application process for the practicum experience of their choice.